postmanlabs/labs-docs/v6/postman/collection_runs/debugging_a_collection_run.md

 Let's find the request that's causing problems here and expand its response headers.
 Here too, we see that the Postman Echo endpoint did not return a cookie, and indicates why our test is failing.
 We can then infer that the endpoint is misbehaving and needs to be looked at.

-Any `console.log`s you have in your test scripts also appears here, so you can log things in the console if you're debugging a complex test script.
+Any `console.log` you have in your test scripts also appears here, so you can log things in the console if you're debugging a complex test script.
 <br>
 <br>
 For more information about collection runs, see: